swooster/swooster.github.io/_posts/2022-08-24-videogame-linear-algebra.md

 * The geometry-focused definition: A length and direction
 * The programmer/engineer definition: A tuple (list) of numbers, usually acting as coordinates, offsets or weights

-We usually depict vectors with arrows, but there's an important wrinkle to be aware of: Whereas an arrow may appear to have a particular start and end, a vector is more like an offset or displacement; the only thing that matters is where the end is _relative to the start_.
-To make that concrete, in the diagram below, `A` and `B` are the same vector, but `C` and `D` aren't equal to any other vector shown (unless you've elected to move the dot so they all have zero length):
+Due to the first definition, mathematicians are fond of depicting vectors via arrows, going so far as to draw arrows over their names (e.g. \\(vec v\\)).
+However, there's an important wrinkle to be aware of: Whereas an arrow may appear to have a particular start and end, a vector is more like an offset or displacement; the only thing that matters is where the end is _relative to the start_.
+To make that concrete, in the diagram below, \\(vec a\\) and \\(vec b\\) are the same vector, but \\(vec c\\) and \\(vec d\\) aren't equal to any other vector shown (unless you've elected to move the dot so they all have zero length):

 <figure>
   <div id="figure-vector-equivalence" class="jxgbox" style="aspect-ratio: 3/2"></div>